Define unique IDs with externalId

 /byids, can mix

-externalId if each object only contains one of the fields.
+externalId if each object has only one of the fields.

 id field.
 You must use the